phly/phly_mustache/docs/documentation.md

 Autoloading
 ===========
-phly_mustache follows the PSR-0 standard for class naming conventions, meaning any PSR-0-compliant class loader will work.
+phly_mustache follows the PSR-0 standard for class naming conventions, meaning any PSR-0-compliant class loader will work. ( Eg https://github.com/auraphp/Aura.Autoload, Zend etc).
 To simplify things out of the box, the component contains an "_autoload.php" file which will register an autoloader for the phly_mustache component with spl_autoload.
 You can simply include that file, and start using phly_mustache.

 Instantiation
 =============